 For example, in California, a RN may administer the IV therapy under the supervision of either a physician, PA, or NP.
 A LVN will be considered competent to start and superimpose IV fluids via a primary or secondary line if they have completed either a nursing board approved intravenous therapy course, or submitted certification to prove that the LVN has the knowledge, skills, and abilities to safely administer IV services.

 In New York, it is similar to California, but a LPN must be under the direct supervision of a physician, PA, NP, or RN.
 Further, in order for a LPN to administer IV services, they must have taken the appropriate IV therapy course training.

 In Florida, there are similar restrictions as New York and California for the administration of IV therapy.
-However, Florida notes that paramedics and emergency medical technicians who have had training on “Advanced Life Support” can administer IV therapy.

 One of the most important takeaways from these rules and regulations is to remember that just because a provider may be qualified to administer IV services, this by itself does not mean the provider can form and own an IV bar or business performing IV therapy.
 Each state has its own rules and regulations outlining who may do what and who may own what.
 Be sure to check your states requirements before you start.